-We’re a company with a true herbal heritage; over 22% of our employees have a formal qualification (degree, masters or PhD) in herbal medicine, plant medicine or nutrition.
-We passionately believe there is much to learn from the medical wisdom of traditional healing systems, coupled with an expert understanding of scientific research.
+Our herbal experts play a vital role in helping Pukka work towards its vision.
+19% of the Pukka team have a formal qualification related to health, nutrition, herbal medicine or plant science.
+We passionately believe there is much to learn from the medical wisdom of traditional healing systems, coupled with expert understanding of scientific research.

 Pukka’s Co-founder and Master Herbsmith keeps a close eye on the formulation of our organic creations.
 Sebastian has been in clinical practice since 1998 using a blend of Ayurvedic, Chinese and Western herbal medicine and has pioneered organic and FairWild practitioner-grade herbs as the norm at Pukka.